-On July 21, 2021, we committed to the July 2021 Restructuring Plan which will drive a change in the type and location of certain positions and is expected to result in the termination of approximately 10% of our workforce.
-We recorded total charges of \$50.5 million for the year ended December 31, 2021 related to this restructuring plan.
-This included \$25.4 million for employee related costs and other costs accounted for as exit and disposal costs under ASC 420 as described in Item 8 of Part II, Financial Statements and Supplementary Data - Note 11, "July 2021 Restructuring Plan."
-Employee related costs consisted primarily of one-time termination benefits and certain contractual termination benefits with executives.
-Other costs consisted of professional fees, asset write-offs and the impact of a contract termination with a third-party.
-The remaining \$25.1 million of expenses consisted primarily of one-time offshore build out costs.
-We expect to incur additional expenses of approximately \$15 million over the next 12 months.
-After the July 2021 Restructuring Plan is implemented, we expect to realize approximately \$95 to \$100 million in gross annual savings compared to expense levels prior to the commencement of the plan.
+On July 21, 2021, we committed to the July 2021 Restructuring Plan to drive a change in the type and location of certain positions that was expected to result in the termination of approximately 10% of our workforce.
+We recorded total charges of \$50.5 million and \$5.2 million for the years ended December 31, 2021 and December 31, 2022, respectively, related to this restructuring plan.
+The 2021 charges included \$25.4 million for employee related costs and other costs accounted for as exit and disposal costs under ASC 420 as described in Item 8 of Part II, Financial Statements and Supplementary Data - Note 10, "July 2021 Restructuring Plan."
+Employee related costs consisted of one-time termination benefits and certain contractual termination benefits with executives.
+Other costs consisted of professional fees and non-cash charges related to a contract termination with a third-party.
+The remaining \$25.1 million of 2021 charges and total 2022 charges consisted primarily of one-time offshore build out costs which are not accounted for as exit and disposal costs under ASC 420.
+We do not expect to incur any further expenses related to the July 2021 Restructuring Plan.